AdesojiCodeMaster/Mark_Six_Game-CLI/README.md

 # Mark_Six_Game-CLI

 > This is a Mark_Six_Game made with Ruby backend language.
-A test project at GoGoX in HongKong.

 ## Project requirements
 - All user interaction and game flow should be placed in lib and bin folders with corresponding ruby files.